Brian Yager, Head of School

 It seems unlikely that a school of Keystone’s size, relative youth, and limited reputation could even be a candidate for best school in the world.
 However, when one looks at who we are and the things we accomplish, there are actually many attributes which support the position.
 In fact, it is quite remarkable how amazing this place is.
 There are four components of Keystone that affirm our place among, if not at the top of, the list of best schools in the world.

 First, Keystone students have demonstrated time and time again that they are among the brightest and most accomplished students in the country.
 On average, 20% of our seniors are National Merit Finalists (which means that 20% of our seniors score in the top 0.5% of the SAT exam compared to all students who take the test in the state of Texas).
-Keystone students routinely excel in academic competitions: this year alone, Keystone students claimed two of the three top individual honors and the top three team awards at the Alamo Regional Science Fair, with four students qualifying for an all-expense paid trip the INTEL International Science Fair in Los Angeles; four ninth grade students took first place in the regional WorldQuest History Day, and placed an amazing second at the National competition in Washington DC; and a team comprised of fifth graders is heading to the DC in May to compete in the World Finals of the Odyssey of the Mind competition.
-Colleges and universities recognize the excellence of our students not only through the admissions process, but also through the merit aid awards our students receive; in 2010-2011, Keystone’s 28 seniors were awarded $4.8 million in merit scholarships.
+Additionally, the average Keystone senior takes 7 AP exams with an average score of 4.5.
+Keystone students routinely excel in academic competitions, claiming top individual honors and three team awards at the Alamo Regional Science Fair, with students regularly qualifying for an all-expense paid trip the INTEL International Science Fair; recently, students have taken first place in the regional WorldQuest History Day, and placed an amazing second at the National competition in Washington DC.
+Colleges and universities recognize the excellence of our students not only through the admissions process, but also through the merit aid awards our students receive; during the past three years, Keystone’s seniors were awarded an average of $150,000 per student in merit scholarships.

 Second, Keystone is one of the more diverse independent schools in the country.
 We embrace students of all backgrounds, as our only criteria for admissions are the ability and the desire to learn.
 Consequently, over 55% of our students are non-Anglo.
 This diversity adds tremendously to our learning environment, and it adds to our positive impact on the worlds beyond our campus.